This table has been sorted to display the lowest total price deals first.

 Midnight black, coral blue, lilac purple and titanium grey

 12MP rear camera, ultrawide and telephoto

 4K video recording

 64GB / 128GB / 256GB storage

-One of the main appeals of the Samsung Galaxy S9 Plus is that it's now one of the more affordable options on the market.
+One of the main appeals of the Samsung Galaxy S9 Plus is that it's now one of the more affordable options on the market, given its age.
 On the flip side of this, it can be hard to track down because many networks are now carrying newer models instead.
 However, if you’re able to find it, you’re likely to get a great deal – whether you choose a contract or SIM-free handset.

 Another complaint about the Galaxy S9 Plus is the rear fingerprint scanner, which is a departure from the typical screen sensor.
 The placement has been described as awkward and can sometimes need multiple attempts to unlock the screen.